YouTube (YouTube channel): YouTube Nation

-In January 2014, YouTube Nation was launched on its own channel, as a collaborative project between YouTube and DreamWorks Animation.
+In January 2014, YouTube Nation was launched on its channel, as a collaborative project between YouTube and DreamWorks Animation.
 DWA oversaw the production while YouTube managed the sales and marketing of the series.
 The series is a news series that rounds up information from the Spotlight channel.
-YouTube promotes the series through its Spotlight channel, as well.
+YouTube also promotes the series through its Spotlight channel.
 Early in its history, the series used guest hosts Grace Helbig, Hannah Hart, and Mamrie Hart (no relation) to help propel the series and its audience.

 Due to regularly being promoted on the Spotlight channel (now just called YouTube), YouTube Nation was able to reach the 1 million subscriber milestone within three months of its launch.
 The series was nominated for the fourth annual Streamy Award under Best News and Current Events but lost to SourceFed.
 After 350 episodes, the series aired its last episode on December 5, 2014.

 Hello 2021

 On December 10, 2020, YouTube announced that Fremantle would produce Hello 2021—a series of five localized New Year's Eve countdown specials that will celebrate notable videos of the year, and feature other guest appearances and performances.
 There will be separate specials for Japan, South Korea, India, the UK, and the Americas.